Welcome to my online resume. It has more detailed information than the summarized PDF version.

 Design: I always design my personal projects with fun in mind, and I follow design philosophies such as Will Wright’s – where elements should be interacted with in a fun, tactile, almost toy-like way.
 I also tend to steer towards modular and procedural design and it excites me when I can get different elements in my games to interact with one another in interesting ways.
 I’m also well versed with level design, always trying to come up with interesting ways to navigate the possibility spaces in my games.

 Unity: I have been using it in different capacities since 2013.
 As a game designer, my knowledge of unity is more than enough to make solo projects and it also allows me to prototype all my game and mechanics ideas quite easily.
 From implementing game mechanics and systems to tool scripting, I can confidently do it all, and I’m always trying to implement interesting modular or procedural systems.

-3D Workflow: Similarly, I am well versed in 3D modeling and some of its workflows, having used 3D software for many years now.
+Art Workflows: Similarly, I am well versed in 2D art and 3D modeling, having used different art software for many years now.
 Modeling, rigging, UV Mapping, texturing – I usually make my own 2D and 3D art for my prototypes and solo projects.
 My art can be found here.

 Other tools and software: I also have some experience using other project management and version control tools, such as Unity collab, Github desktop, Trello, Hack’n Plan and Jira, and also audiovisual software like Adobe Audition and Adobe Premiere to edit audio and video.

 In 2015 my game development team was featured in IGN Brazil with the article “Brazilian devs recreate ‘impossible’ Battletoads level” (Brazilian Portuguese only)

 In 2014 I co-authored the study: “Application of anthropometry and ergonomics with concepts of game design in the development of smartphone games that enable one-handed use in a safe and comfortable way”, available here.